SeanCasm/MetroidDX/README.md

 ### Bosses

-Only two bosses are implemented.
+Three bosses are implemented.

-<a href="https://imgur.com/a/oXrtPnB">Kraid</a>, and Ridley
+<a href="https://imgur.com/a/oXrtPnB">Kraid</a>, Ridley and Serris

 Crocomire and Spore spawn are eliminated (because they're uglies xd [and I dont coded them well xddd])